 Most people would seek out competitors that rank for a high number of keywords, but you know something wiser: quantity doesn’t necessarily rule here.

 If you keep this in mind, you can do more than just be alert.
 You can learn from and emulate a competitor that has focused and valuable SEO.
+You gain more ground when you add competitive analysis into your SEO work.

 Effective SEO: focused and valuable